 The reality of nature sets in, these are not termites but predatory ants attacking the termites through the mound ventilation holes.
 But the termites colonies are more than able to defend themselves.

 Buley Rock Hole

-This is awesome for cooling down. but our tight schedule meant we only spent a few minutes here, grab some shots before we proceed back to Darwin.
-It is not advisable to drive afterdark as there is a higher chance of roadkill in the pitch dark surrounding.
+This is awesome for cooling down but our tight schedule meant we only spent a few minutes here, grab some shots before we return to Darwin.
+It is not advisable to drive after dark as there is a higher chance of roadkill in the pitch dark surrounding.

-Pretty and scenic waterfall here and the pond below is perfect for swimming.
-Florence Falls will be probably most visitors favourite waterfall in Litchfield National Park.
-What made this waterfall stand out was its multi-tiered, multi-segmented shape with a crocodile-free swimming hole that was perfect for lingering about and cooling off.
+The pretty and scenic waterfall here and the pond below is perfect for swimming.
+Florence Falls will be probably most visitors’ favourite waterfall in Litchfield National Park.
+What made this waterfall stand out was its multi-tiered, multi-segmented shape with a crocodile-free swimming hole that is perfect for lingering about and cooling off.

 The Wangi Falls descend from an elevation of 84 metres (276 ft) above sea level via a series of segmented tiers that range in height between 41–52 metres (135–171 ft).
 The plunge pool at the base of the falls is a popular swimming spot, however, is often closed following significant rainfall due to sightings of crocodiles in the area

 This is one waterfall you just have to shoot a picture with, before proceeding back to Darwin.
 Easily accessible and with short comfortable walking from the car park.